gonsandia/technical-challenge-php/README.md

     - Attempted to use ubiquitous language.
     - Domain Events

-- Entrypoint:
+- UI:
-  The entrypoint of the application is a web interface.
+  The UI of the application is a web interface.
 I defined the controllers to handle the requests.
   Each controller calls the use case defined in the application service.
 This use case can trigger one or more domain events.

 - Persistence: